 Floral arrangements can be made more pleasing by including the pretty flowers of the borage.

+Borage is considered quite a common plant in many areas of the Mediterranean, it is seen as a wild and hardy weed in these areas of the world.
+Extensive cultivation of the borage is mainly done for its seed oil and the plant.
 Heavy and poorly drained soiled is not suitable to cultivation of the borage, even though by and large the herb can be said to be very tolerant of many different soil types, it is also remarkably adaptable and can grow in different climates though originally from a native sunny region.
 The borage has a pH tolerance range between 4.3 to about 8.5; this is quite an exceptionally wide range of tolerance for any plant.
 Ideally though, the best growth conditions for the plant are a pH range of 6.0 to 7.0, this pH range is usually recommended by most gardeners.
 The borage can grow in partially shaded areas, however, the best growths are observed in areas that have good sunlight all throughout the day.
 Dry and arid conditions can be resisted successfully by the borage, which will thrive even under such adverse weather; however, soils containing some moisture are ideal for good growth of the herb.
 Cool climates are preferred by the borage and the hardiness of the plant is such that it is remarkably resilient against frost and cold.
 When cultivating borage in the garden, the seeds can be planted directly in the areas where you want the plants to grow, this is because transplantation of the borage is not very easy to carry out successfully.
 The seeds of the borage must not be planted to depths exceeding more than 6 mm or � of an inch deep, this is because borage seeds need a lot of air to germinate successfully.
 It takes about 5 to 8 days for the first seedlings to germinate and come out of the soil.
 Young plants must be tended well, and the soil where they are growing must be kept moist at all times.
 When planting is done, all the plants in an area must be spaced at intervals of about 30 to 50 cm or 12 to 20 inches from one another to ensure sufficient space for each plant.
 A row of new seeds can be sowed in the soil every few weeks, so as to ensure that there is a permanent or constant supply of fresh young leaves to be plucked for various uses.
 When the borage plant has successfully established itself in the garden, it tends to self propagate in the immediate area and the result is a profusion of new borage plants in and around the original parent plant.
 As and when necessary, all the new seedlings in an area must be thinned out for space.
 The borage plant when cultivated in gardens is quite vulnerable to many insect pests including the painted lady butterfly, the tarnished plant bug, and the wooly bear caterpillar as well as the flea beetle, it is also vulnerable to fungal and bacterial infections such as crown rot which may affect the stems and the leaf spot which may affect the leaves of the plant.

 When planting with other herbs in the garden some care must be taken concerning the borage, due to its nature of self propagation and the eventual size of the area it will cover, the borage plant may need to be planted in a 12-inch or 30 cm wide container, a larger one may also be required if mixed planting with other herbs is planned.
 During early spring, plant borage seeds in the soil mixture and keep it directly out of doors in the garden using the standard container to hold the soil.
 Fertilize the soil mix about once every three weeks, the soil must also be kept evenly moist at all times during this important period of growth.
 The flowers of the cascading nasturtiums make good companions for the borage flowers in pots; moreover, the leaves and blossoms of both the plants are edible and can be very handy in a potted container kept near the kitchen door for use whenever necessary.
 The planting of the nasturtium seeds may also be done in the same container and at the same time as the borage out of doors in the garden.
 Borage is not a very good plant for growing indoors due to its large size and its heavy requirement for strong sunlight everyday.